blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 id: webhooks-events
 ---

 Blockfrost Secure Webhooks support various events such as Transaction, Block, Epoch and Delegation.
-Data for each event are sent in `payload` field of the webhook request's JSON body.
+Data for each event is sent in the `payload` field of the webhook request JSON body.

-Each request's body has following fields:
+Each request body has the following fields:

 `id` - Unique identifier of the webhook request.
-Each request, even coming from the same webhook, will have distinct ID.
+Each request, even coming from the same webhook, will have a distinct ID.
 However, requests that fail are retried multiple times with the same ID.
 To learn more, see [Retries](./using-webhooks#retries).

-`created` - Unix timestamp (in seconds) with a time when our system detected the event.
+`created` - Unix timestamp (in seconds) with the time when our system detected the event.

-`webhook_id` - Identifier of the Webhook, matching ID you see in [Blockfrost Dashboard](https://blockfrost.io/dashboard).
+`webhook_id` - Identifier of the Webhook, matching the ID you see in [Blockfrost Dashboard](https://blockfrost.io/dashboard).

-`api_version` - Version of Event objects (current version is `1`) affecting a schema of a webhook's payload.
+`api_version` - Version of Event objects (current version is `1`) affecting the schema of a webhook payload.

 `type` - Type of the event.

 `payload` - Event data.
-For the exact format of each event's payload see breakdown below.
+For the exact format of each event payload, see breakdown below.

 :::caution
-It may happen that Cardano network rollbacks few blocks, invalidating the event that has been sent.
-Due to rollbacks you may receive the same event multiple times.
+It may happen that Cardano network rollbacks a few blocks, invalidating the event that has been sent.
+Due to rollbacks, you may receive the same event multiple times.
 To learn more see [Rollbacks](./using-webhooks#rollbacks-and-a-required-number-of-confirmations).
 :::

 ## Transaction

-Transaction event is dispatched every time new block is minted.
+A transaction event is dispatched every time a new block is minted.

-Transaction event contains an array of transactions matching your conditions.
+A transaction event contains an array of transactions matching your conditions.
 Every transaction object contains 3 fields: `tx`, `inputs` and `outputs`.

 :::tip
 Fields `tx`, `inputs` and `outputs` match the same schema as one returned by Blockfrost API.
-For detailed description of each field check Blockfrost API documentation for [Transaction](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) and [transaction's inputs and outputs](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}~1utxos/get).
+For detailed description of each field, see Blockfrost API documentation for [Transaction](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) and [transaction inputs and outputs](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}~1utxos/get).
 :::

 #### Example of a webhook request with a transaction event